Simhyeon/cindex/README.md

 order*/
 SELECT * FROM table1 ORDER BY col1 DESC

-/* Same with previous commands but map header result */ SELECT * FROM table1 ORDER BY col1 DESC HMAP new_h,new_h2,new_h3
+/* Same with previous commands but map header to different array */ SELECT * FROM table1 ORDER BY col1 DESC HMAP 'new h','new h2','new h3'

-/* -> Previous query result header with underbar substituted with whitespaces new h,new h2,new h3
-<-- Content goes here -->
- */

 /* You can use OFFSET and LIMIT syntax to control how much lines to print*/ /* Keep in mind that this doesn't early return from indexing, but it works as